Variable Name Antipatterns Named and Explained

 There’s almost always a better variable name or value than ‘foo’.
 It’s useful as a debugging placeholder, but it almost never belongs in production code, even and especially in automated tests. ...

 Names in software are hard.
 But what’s worse than a bad name?
 Sticking with it because you can’t change it.
-I want us all to be able to effortlessly and fearlessly fix bad names, and that’s the topic of this post. ...
+I want us all to be able to effortlessly and fearlessly fix bad names.
+That’s the topic of this post. ...

 A common, problematic convention I see in Ruby tests are variable names like this: user_a = create(:user, last_log_in: today) user_b = create(:user, last_log_in: last_year) ...